-The eadteacher / panel should provide the Employee with written confirmation of what was discussed and the outcome of the hearing within 5 working days of the
+The headteacher / panel should provide the Employee with written confirmation of what was discussed and the outcome of the hearing within 5 working days of the decision.

-The Employee may appeal in writing against dismissal decision or any formal sanction within 5 working days of receipt of the notification of the outcome.
+The Employee may appeal in writing against any sanction within 5 working days of receipt of the notification of the outcome.